mestredelpino/standalone-vms/README.md

-vsphere-host           = ""                # The ESXi host you will deploy this virtual machine to vsphere-network        = ""                # The network segment to be used by this virtual machine vsphere-network-cidr   = ""                # The CIDR of the "vsphere-network"

-vm-folder              = ""                # The name of the vSphere folder which will contain the deployed virtual machine(s)
+vsphere-host           = ""                # The ESXi host you will deploy this virtual machine to vsphere-network        = ""                # The network segment to be used by this virtual machine vsphere-network-cidr   = ""                # The CIDR of the "vsphere-network" vsphere-vm-folder      = ""                # The name of the vSphere folder which will contain the deployed virtual machine(s)

 dhcp-vms = {
   example = {                              # Deploy example VM (will use /setup-scripts/example-setup.sh as startup script)